openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 - What is the potential long term impact and adoption?
 - How does it differ from other projects?

-## List of all repos that are part of the project

-For each repository, please provide:

-- link to repo,
-- license information,
-- who owns the Intellectual Property (IP),
-- link to issue tracker,
-- link to code of conduct (CoC),
-- optionally, the full list of vendored dependencies contained in the source tree, including license information.
-A full audit of all vendored dependencies will be required before your project can officially join the foundation, but this can be done later with foundation support.

 ## Desired Initial Project Phase

 Please refer to [Section III, Stages - Definitions & Expectations](https://github.com/openjs-foundation/cross-project-council/blob/master/PROJECT_PROGRESSION.md#iii-stages---definitions--expectations) of PROJECT_PROGRESSION.md.